 Related: Here’s your full guide to everything you can do with the Target app.

-10. You can redeem one Target Circle Offer on up to four items per transaction.
+10. You can redeem one Target Circle Offer on up to 99 items per transaction.

 Once you get the hang of saving with Circle Offers, you’ll want to go all in.
 But knowing the limits will help you avoid overpaying or misinterpreting a deal.

-Target lets you redeem a Target Circle Offer on up to four eligible items per transaction.
-So, if there’s a Circle Offer for 20% off All Laundry Detergent, you can buy four bottles of All in a single transaction and get 20% off each bottle.
-But if you try to buy five bottles in one transaction, the Circle Offer will only apply to four of them.
+Target now lets you use a Target Circle Offer on up to 99 eligible items per transaction (it used to be a limit of four items).
+So, if there’s a Circle Offer for 20% off All Laundry Detergent, you can buy 99 bottles of All in a single transaction and get 20% off each bottle.
+But if you try to buy 100 bottles in one transaction, the Circle Offer will only apply to 99 of them.

 11. Stock up when you see a Circle Offer and a sale price at the same time.